 There’s also the concern that Sign in with Apple is less than a year old and recently a massive security flaw was found with it, which resulted in Apple paying $100,000 as part of its Security Bounty program.

 The relationship between publishers and Apple is also under the spotlight due to the growing need to offer in-app purchases in which Apple takes a large portion of the revenue.
 This came to a head with the new email app Hey, which saw Apple threatening to yank the app from its app store if in-app purchase was not added.
 This rule has been long standing, but many apps have skirted the issue by avoiding in-app purchases completely.
 Tech giants such as Netflix and Spotify do not allow customers to sign up for their services on the iPhone or iPad app.
-We have been seeing more and more publishers facing trouble with their apps due to this rule, so we plan to further research this issue.
-Sign-up to receive our findings, or get in touch if you have thoughts on this.
+We have been seeing more and more publishers facing trouble with their apps due to this rule, so we plan to further research this issue, do get in touch if you have thoughts on this topic.